Visit Ancient Egypt – Virtually

 Have you ever fantasized about visiting ancient Egypt virtually?
 Since I was a kid, I’ve dreamed of traveling back in time to see what life was really like in the land of Pharaoh.

 Apparently, a lot of people share my interest.
 Egypt was among the top ten most searched travel destinations on Google in 2023.
 However, current events in the Middle East have some travelers rethinking travel to the region.
 And for others, a trip to Egypt may be too far, difficult, or costly to contemplate.
+(But if you’re lucky enough to go in person, read about the opening of the Grand Egyptian Museum.)

 But you don’t have to miss out.
 The Kemet Klub of Bristol, England, offers expertly guided, virtual visits to ancient Egypt year-round from the comfort of your home.
 And en route you’ll enjoy the camaraderie of fellow Egyptophiles throughout the world.